 3. Banteay Srei

 The Angkor art at Banteay Srei (The Citadel of the Women) is so delicate it is said to have been carved exclusively by women, which makes sense considering the entire complex is dedicated to the female deity, Shiva.
-The temple’s stone has a pinkish hue while its grounds include lavish libraries, elaborate towers and a beautiful lotus pond out back.
-When you put the components together, the entire site is as much a celebration spirituality as it is of womanhood.
+The temple’s stone has a pinkish hue, while its grounds include lavish libraries, elaborate towers, and a beautiful lotus pond out back.
+When you put the components together, the entire site is as much a celebration of spirituality as it is of womanhood.